Geovation/catalyst-ons-geographies/README.md

 ## Release

-When this repository is released the duckdb database file will be added to the release page as a build item, so there is no need to run the above commands if you simply want the database file.
+When a new release is generated in GitHub for this repository, the duckdb database file will be added to the release page as a build item, so there is no need to run the above commands if you simply want the database file.

 See the [releases page](https://github.com/Geovation/catalyst-ons-geographies/releases) for the latest release.